CubCrafters CC11-160 Carbon Cub SS

-The CubCrafters CC11-160 Carbon Cub SS is an ASTM certified light-sport aircraft based on the Piper J-3 Cub manufactured by Cub Crafters.
-It is modernized, with light-weight carbon fiber components and a 180 hp engine.
+The CubCrafters CC11-160 Carbon Cub SS is an ASTM certified light-sport aircraft based on the Piper J-3 Cub manufactured by CubCrafters.
+It is modernized with light-weight carbon fiber components and a 180 hp engine.

-In January 2016 the Carbon Cub was named AVweb's "Airplane of the Year" for 2015.
+In January 2016, the Carbon Cub was named AVweb's "Airplane of the Year" for 2015.

+In the year 2025, a Carbon Cub reached 37608ft near the coast of California.

 Development

 The Carbon Cub SS was originally named the "CubCrafters Super Sport Cub".
 In order to maintain certification under American Light Sport Aircraft limitations the maximum takeoff power is limited to five minutes.

 Design

 The Carbon Cub SS uses a carbon fiber spinner and air-induction scoop.
 The Carbon Cub weighs 300 lb less than a Piper PA-18 Super Cub.
 The carbon cowling weighs 6 lb.
 The fuselage is welded SAE 4130 chrome-molybdenum steel tubing with fabric covering.
 The wings are fitted with vortex generators for low-speed flight control.
 Some models use a partial color on silver base coat paint job that weighs 11 lb less than an all-color paint job.